CedricBeaulac/CedricBeaulac.github.io/_pages/CV.md

 Review and judging
 ======

+* 2025 : External Reviewer for NSERC Discovery Programm - Committee 1508
+* 2025 : Reviewer for Journal of the Royal Statistical Society: Series C
 * 2024 : Reviewer for Bioinformatics
 * 2024 : External Reviewer for NSERC Discovery Programm - Committee 1508
 * 2023 : Reviewer for a MITACS Accelerate proposal